 Jaymie Gerard is a NJ-native who was (according to her mother) singing before she was speaking.
 She taught herself guitar at the age of 13, and by 15 she was songwriting and performing in local NJ and NYC venues including mainstays such as the Bitter End.

-Over 20 years later, she has written almost 700 songs that cross multiple genres (folk, acoustic, pop, rock, jazz, dance, children’s music, Americana…).
-As a songwriter, she has been compared to John Lennon, Sheryl Crowe, Ray LaMontagne, Jenny Lewis and Aimee Mann, yet she maintains her own voice, her own sound, and her own image.
+Over 20 years later, she has written 700+ songs that cross genres (folk, acoustic, pop, rock, jazz, dance, children’s music, Americana, indie and more).
+Her songwriting has been compared to that of John Lennon, Sheryl Crowe, Ray LaMontagne, Jenny Lewis and Aimee Mann, yet she maintains her own voice, her own sound, and her own image.

 In their basement studio, Jaymie partners with her husband, Geb Zurburg, a fellow talented singer/songwriter and multi-instrumentalist, along with their musician friends, Mod and Jon Abate.
 The fusion of their talents has allowed Jaymie’s music to reach a new level of expression.
-She, Geb, Jon and Mod, together known as Jaymie Gerard and the Ryff Ryders, are currently working on an EP that is anticipated to be released in Spring of 2017.
+Together, they are finishing an EP with an anticipated release date in Spring of 2017.